 - Faculty Associate, Green College

-Colonial Legal History; Critical Theory, Race and Racism; Affect; Time and Temporality; Oceans and Maritime Worlds; Indigeneity; Colonial India and the Diaspora; Posthumanism
+Colonial Legal History; Critical Theory, Race and Racism; Affect; Time and Temporality; Oceans and Maritime Worlds; Indigeneity and Migration; Colonial India and the Diaspora; Posthumanism

 My research is organized along two trajectories.

 The first meets at the interface of critical theory and legal history.
 To date, my work has aimed to write histories of indigenous dispossession and "Asiatic" migration (from China and India, in particular) as conjoined and entangled colonial legal processes that are central to the politics of settler colonialism, historically and in the contemporary moment.
 My first book, Colonial Proximities (2009), details legal encounters between aboriginal peoples, Chinese migrants, Europeans, and those enumerated as "mixed race" along Canada's west coast.
 The book considers how state racisms were produced and mobilized through land, law, and labour in sites of colonial re-settlement and offers a critical engagement with Foucault's conceptualization of biopolitics.

 My second book, Across Oceans of Law (2018), traces the currents and counter-currents of British/ colonial law and Indian radicalism through the 1914 journey of the S.S.
 Komagata Maru, a British-built and Japanese owned steamship.
 The book draws on archival research conducted in Canada, India, and the U.K. It reorients the ship's passage away from the optics of immigration, nationalism, and landfall that have been so persistent, towards a global and maritime legal history.
 By following this one ship through time and space, the book consolidates the Pacific, Indian, and Atlantic Oceans into a single analytic frame, and in so doing, explores the entanglements between transatlantic slavery, indigenous dispossession, Indian indenture, and "free" migration.